-Founded in 1963, Witney Antiques has a large carefully selected stock of 17th, 18th and early 19th century English and Continental furniture, period longcase and bracket clocks, early English embroidery and needlework samplers.
+Founded in 1963, Witney Antiques has a large carefully selected stock of early English embroidery and needlework samplers and 17th, 18th and early 19th century English and Continental furniture.

 Please see our Fairs & Exhibition pages for full details of all fairs we are attending.

 This exhibition has now closed, however a full colour catalogue is available - please see our Catalogues page for details

 In the textile gallery, English antique embroidery together with probably the largest stock of fine needlework samplers in the United Kingdom are always on view, attracting interest for their unique historical perspective from collectors, museums and visitors worldwide.
 A themed exhibition of 17th to 19th century samplers and embroideries is held annually, accompanied by a full colour catalogue.
 All exhibits for sale are carefully conserved by mounting on acid free board and with ultra violet light protective glass.

 Samplers have been worked in Britain since the sixteenth century, and provide a valuable social record as well as being works of art.
 Originally collections of patterns gathered together for reference by needle and lace workers, they came to encompass works of piety, of love, of education, and commemoration.
 Young ladies would stitch the alphabet, multiplication tables and religious extracts not only for decoration, but to keep them from being idle, and to impress the relevant lessons deep into their consciousness.
 They are among the few antiques that record precisely when they were made, and by whom, which makes the changing fashions in stitches and decoration all the easier to trace.